rjPajaro/MemoryPlacement/README.md

 # MemoryPlacement

-This is a prototype project that simulates process synchronization and memory mangement for our Operating Systems class.
+This is a prototype project that simulates process synchronization and memory management for our Operating Systems class.